How Will Driverless Cars Change Your City?

 And most of us will have more time.
 Vehicle-to-Everything connectivity and connected traffic infrastructure promises effortless, gridlock-free commuting.
-The French city of Nice currently ranks number one on the pleasant commuting list, but the average commute time is still 40 minutes.
+The French city of Nice currently may rank top of the pleasant commuting list globally, but the average commute time is still 40 minutes.
 As a quality of life booster, pain-free commuting is something we can all root for – you apparently hate it even more than you think you do, “People don’t fully appreciate the psychological, emotional, and physical costs of longer travel times,” says a study by Harvard Business Review.

 A Less Obvious Change

 But as humanity gradually eases its collective foot off the gas due to the convergence of 5G, Cloud, IoT, AI and other AV-specific tech, one phenomenon that’s talked about less often is the impact AVs will have on city space – specifically, changes to the aesthetic and dynamic of the urban fabric.

 By 2030, the city you live in now may have started taking on a very different look and feel.

 For a start, there’ll be far fewer cars on the roads.
 This study predicts that US car ownership will plummet by 80%, from today’s 247 million to just 44 million in 2030.
 If this holds true on a global scale, there’ll be around 260 million or so cars in use on the planet as of 2030 – marginally more than the US total today.
 (If you’re interested, there were 1.32 billion cars on the world’s roads as of 2016.)